husskhosravi/healthcare-claims-pipeline/README.md

 ![Airflow DAG Graph View](images/dag_graph_view.png)

 This pipeline is optimised for local development with minimal disk space requirements, processing only a sample of the data while still demonstrating the full ETL workflow.
+*The pipeline processes a small sample of healthcare claims data to demonstrate the ETL workflow while conserving disk space.*

 ## Features